flavioaugustorepo/PythonFileLab/README.md

 <img src="https://i.imgur.com/9n1lxc8.png" width="50%" height="50%">

 <h2>Update the file with the revised list of IP addresses</h2>
 <p>Now that I have the updated list of IP addresses, I need to update the allow_list.txt file with the updated list.
-I will first convert the Python list back to a string where each IP address is on its own line.
-Then I will open the allow_list.txt file with the <q>w</q> parameter to completely overwrite the file to avoid duplicate information.
-Finally, I will wirte the updated string of allowed IP addresses to the file.
+I will first convert the Python list to a string where each IP address is on its own line.
+Then, I will open the allow_list.txt file with the <q>w</q> parameter to overwrite the file and avoid duplicate information.
+Finally, I will write the updated string of allowed IP addresses into the file.
 </p>
  <img src="https://i.imgur.com/8QDYY5I.png" width="60%" height="60%">
  <img src="https://i.imgur.com/BpTkzZB.png" width="50%" height="50%">